NightLight-Labs/subtext_integrations/Disguise/README.md

 # Disguise x Subtext
-Instructions for how to use Subtext with Brightsign with an accompanying example
+Instructions for how to use Subtext with Disguise with an accompanying example